NC State Extension Publications

 Skip to Survey Details

-Twenty producers representing the following farm sizes completed the anonymous online survey:
+Twenty-one producers representing the following farm sizes completed the anonymous online survey:

-• Less than 200 acres (eleven respondents)
+• Less than 200 acres (nine respondents)

-• 201 to 500 acres (six respondents)
+• 201 to 500 acres (four respondents)

-• 501 to 800 acres (two respondents)
+• 501 to 800 acres (three respondents)

-• More than 800 acres (one respondent)
+• More than 800 acres (five respondents)

 The North Carolina Sod Producers Association (NCSPA) membership records suggest that the number of completed surveys represents 50% of the sod farms in North Carolina.
 The number of farms with the respective farm sizes suggests that the survey represents the majority of the sod production acreage in the state.